elixr-games/elics/docs/architecture/overview.md

 ### [Components](component.md)

 Components are pure data containers that define the properties or behaviors of entities.
 They are modular and can be dynamically attached to or detached from entities.
+Components are automatically registered in a global ComponentRegistry that enables external tool integration and build-time analysis.

 ### [Systems](system.md)